EATONJIANGHAHAHA/NodeForest/README.md

 14. Server APIs should go under:"/server" directories.
 15. APIs regarding different entities should be separated as individual files.
 16. Script naming conventions should follow hump ​​nomenclature.
-17. For templates that refers to the script variables, use underline nomenclature instead.
+17. For templates that refer to script variables, use underline nomenclature instead.
-18. We should always maximise the use of arrow functions to increase simplicity (in places like functions defined within methods object for vue components, use no arrow function to prevent vue from using the fields defined from its ancestor.).
+18. We should always maximise the use of arrow functions to increase simplicity (in places like functions defined within methods object for Vue components, use no arrow function to prevent vue from using the fields defined from its ancestor).
 19. Add semicolon wherever it's needed.
 20. Complicate control flows and API calls should be fairly commented.